-A small number or wolves - maybe less than 100 - survived in Italy’s rugged central-southern Apennines at the end of the 1960s.
-Since then, the wolf has slowly but surely expanded its area through a spontaneous recolonisation process, and today 7 or 8 packs can be found roaming the Abruzzo National Park.
+The wolf is an extraordinary and intelligent predator.
+Less than 100 wolves survived in the central-southern Apennines around the end of the 1960s.
+Since then, the wolf has slowly expanded its area through and nowadays, seven or eight packs of wolves are living in the territory of the Abruzzo National Park.

-During this three-day experience you will discover the extraordinary social life of the wolf, following the paths and the valleys of the Park, participating also in beautiful evening hikes.
+During this three-day experience we will explore the extraordinary social life of wolf, following the paths and the valleys of the Park, participating also in beautiful evening hikes.
 We will discover its role as a predator, and its historical and difficult relationship with human beings.

 This wild landscape is also home to chamois, deer, the rare Marsican brown bear and golden eagles.
-As well as the wildlife, encounter this region’s welcoming people and its rustic villages.
+As well as welcoming people and its rustic villages.
 With an expert local guide, you’ll learn how to follow traces and about the Apennines and its importance.